What are the Best ways to learn a foreign language

 I would advise you to start learning another language immediately!
 Even if you are a little bit older, the enjoyment of learning a new language is amazing and it really inspires to keep going!

-I am offering Skype lessons or face-to-face lessons in Nürnberg, Germany.
+I am offering online lessons or face-to-face lessons in Nürnberg, Germany.
 In our lessons we will use all of the techniques mentioned in this article, so check it out and contact me for a free trial lesson!

 Don’t forget to share your tips with me on the link below!